MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-conclusion.md

 # Power BI adoption roadmap conclusion

 This article concludes the series on Power BI adoption.
-We hope that the strategic and tactical considerations and action items will assist you in your Power BI adoption efforts and with creating a productive data culture in your organization.
+It's hoped that the strategic and tactical considerations and action items will assist you in your Power BI adoption efforts and with creating a productive data culture in your organization.

 This series covered the following aspects of adoption: